ma7moudemam/advice-generator/README.md

 # Frontend Mentor - Advice generator app

-This is a solution to the [REST Countries API with color theme switcher](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db/hub/advicegenerator-TVyXonXrc1).
+This is a solution to the [Advice generator app](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db/hub/advicegenerator-TVyXonXrc1).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents